22 Oct 2020

 13 Dec 2016

-Previously, we’ve talked about classic design patterns in backend data security, then about key management goals and techniques.
-In the last article, we will discuss how modern approaches differ and shed light on our solutions.
+Previously, we’ve talked about classic design patterns in backend data security and about key management goals and techniques.
+In this article, we'll discuss how modern approaches differ and shed light on our solutions.
+Updated in 2019

 23 Nov 2016